Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### 4.2.3.1 xATR Extended attribute

-An extended attribute are recorded. this chunk appeared after `FHAD` chunk and before `FEND` chunk. this chunk can appear many times.
+An extended attribute are recorded. this chunk appeared after `FHED` chunk and before `FEND` chunk. this chunk can appear many times.

 | significance |  size  | description           |
 |:-------------|:------:|:----------------------|